bureson/nn-compass/scenes/dilemma5.md

 - yourself-seekunderstanding-new-3_1: 0.7

 # Feedback
 It's good that you're keeping an open mind instead of jumping to conclusions and want to consider Daniel's performance more broadly and from different perspectives before you raise the issue of poor performance with Daniel directly.
-Getting input from other stakeholders is a good way to challenge you own biases as your own positive experience with Daniel from the past may impact your judgment of him and the entire situation
+Getting input from other stakeholders is a good way to challenge you own biases as your own positive experience with Daniel from the past may impact your judgment of him and the entire situation.
 This is a dilemma about being aware of own biases, others' emotions while also providing sincere feedback, developing your team members  and setting direction for your team.